Print Logotype

 • In the event of an emergency on board, specially trained crew members from the Passenger Assistance Party will be sent to assist the guests in their cabin should it be required.
 This can be requested via the "Your on-board needs" questionnaire.

-Please be aware that crew are not required to provide assistance with ongoing communication support, escorting the guest around the ship or any aspect of day to day personal care.
+Please be aware that crew are not required to provide assistance with ongoing communication support, escorting the guest around the ship or any aspect of day-to-day personal care.
 However, it is reasonable to offer help with providing directions.
-Therefore, we strongly recommend guests travel with an able-bodied companion.
+Therefore, we strongly recommend guests travel with a sighted companion.

 Was this helpful to you?